spacechase0/StardewValleyMods/SpaceCore/docs/README.md

         * `CanBeShipped` - true/false, default true
         * `EatenHealthRestoredOverride` - integer, override how much health is restored on eating this item, default null (use vanilla method of calculation)
         * `EatenStaminaRestoredOverride` - integer, override how much stamina is restored on eating this item, default null (use vanilla method of calculation)
+        * `MaxStackSizeOverride` - integer, override the max stack size of your item, default null (use vanilla amount)
     * Weapons - Stored in the `CustomFields` on the weapon data asset object:
         * `CanBeTrashed` - true/false, also prevents dropping, default true
+    * Wallet items - You can now add items to the player wallet if they have a specified mail flag.
+Example [here](https://gist.github.com/spacechase0/a8f52196965ff630fc5bbcc6528bd9e5).
+It's a dictionary with the key being the mail flag, and the value being an object that contains:
+        `HoverText` - The text to show on hover `TexturePath` - The texture to use (you can use Content Patcher's `{{InternalAssetKey}} token`) `SpriteIndex` - The index in the texture to use for the sprite, default 0
 * Some other things that will remain undocumented because they will be removed soon.

 ## Compatibility